Best Cleaning Tips for Homes With Allergy Sufferers

 Control Humidity Levels

-Excess moisture encourages mold growth, which worsens allergy symptoms.
+Excess moisture promotes mold growth, worsening allergy symptoms.
 Keep indoor humidity between 30% and 50% to prevent mold and dust mite infestations.
-Use dehumidifiers in damp areas and repair leaks promptly to improve air quality.

 Change Air Filters Regularly